percona/k8spsmdb-docs/docs/arbiter.md

 # Using Replica Set Arbiter nodes and non-voting nodes

-Percona Server for MongoDB [replication model](https://www.percona.com/blog/2018/05/17/mongodb-replica-set-transport-encryption-part-1/) is based on elections, when nodes of the Replica Set [choose which node](https://docs.mongodb.com/manual/core/replica-set-elections/#replica-set-elections) becomes the primary node.
+Percona Server for MongoDB [replication model :material-arrow-top-right:](https://www.percona.com/blog/2018/05/17/mongodb-replica-set-transport-encryption-part-1/) is based on elections, when nodes of the Replica Set [choose which node :material-arrow-top-right:](https://docs.mongodb.com/manual/core/replica-set-elections/#replica-set-elections) becomes the primary node.

 The need for elections influences the choice of the number of nodes in the cluster.